 The court heard Ms Lee was herself exposed to significant verbal abuse during one encounter.

-She feared for her own safety but was able to avoid any violence, something she told the News Letter in an interview in 2014.
+She feared for her own safety but was able to avoid any violence.

 Her legal challenge is directed against the Department of Justice - even though former Minister David Ford opposed the new legislative clause.

 However, Attorney General John Larkin QC, representing the First and Deputy First Ministers, claimed proceedings should be thrown out at the first stage

 He insisted no unlawful act had been identified, and suggested the Act brought in by Lord Morrow provided Ms Lee with greater protection from any abusive behaviour.

 Mr Larkin also submitted that protections under the European Convention on Human Rights do not cover sex for hire.

 Ruling on the application for leave to seek a judicial review, Mr Justice Maguire acknowledged the Attorney General’s points had “considerable force”.

 But he held that the arguments advanced by Ms Lee’s legal team were strong enough to meet the “modest threshold” of securing the right to progress their case.